 Many other genetic laboratories offer WES testing.
 Sometimes, it can be hard to decide why you should choose one lab versus another.

 At Blueprint Genetics, we stand out because we:

-- Provide the best coverage and quality available in the market for WES
+- Provide high coverage and quality for WES

 - Clearly state any limitations the WES may have before and after testing

 - Report your results in a comprehensive and easy-to-read way